Bella Vista Police Department adds fencing around building

 FAYETTEVILLE, Ark.
-(KFTA) — The deadly shooting of a Fayetteville police officer prompts another police department to add fencing around its building.
+(KNWA) — The deadly shooting of a Fayetteville police officer prompts another police department to add fencing around its building.

 The Bella Vista City Council amended its 2020 budget tonight to use $55,000 from its reserve to pay for the project.